A Survey on Efficient Vision-Language-Action Models

 \section{Efficient Training}

-Vision-Language-Action (VLA) models derive their profound capabilities from large-scale, pre-trained VLM backbones, inheriting robust visual understanding and commonsense reasoning.
-This foundation provides a significant advantage, enabling VLAs to interpret complex multimodal scenes and natural language instructions from the outset.
-However, this inheritance itself brings substantial burdens, rendering their training computationally intensive~\cite{bjorck2025gr00t}, time-consuming~\cite{kim2024openvla}, and highly dependent on vast high-quality datasets~\cite{o2024open}.
-Consequently, advancing \textbf{efficient training} methodologies has emerged as a paramount research objective, aiming to alleviate these resource demands without sacrificing model performance.
+While foundational VLAs leverage pre-trained VLM backbones for robust multimodal reasoning, they inherit prohibitive computational and data overheads, necessitating the advancement of efficient training methodologies to alleviate resource demands without sacrificing model performance.
 As illustrated in~\cref{fig:efficienttraining}, this chapter systematically explores the spectrum of these techniques, focusing on two pivotal stages: (1) \textbf{Efficient Pre-training}, instilling foundational action capabilities into pre-trained VLMs or training the entire VLA from scratch with minimal overhead, and (2) \textbf{Efficient Post-training}, enabling the swift and effective deployment of VLAs to specific downstream tasks.

 \textbf{A VLA-centric Taxonomy of Training.} Our taxonomy is defined from a functional, VLA-centric perspective.
 We define \textbf{Pre-training} as the entire process of migrating a general-purpose VLM into the embodied domain to create an initial, action-aware policy.
 This foundational stage is concerned with instilling the fundamental capability to act.
 In contrast, \textbf{Post-training} focuses on the subsequent specialization of this generalist policy, adapting it to excel in specific tasks, environments, or under particular resource constraints.
-This perspective clarifies why our pre-training VLA stage encompasses a broad spectrum of methods, including some techniques often labeled as ``post-training'' in other fields.
+This perspective clarifies why our pre-training VLA stage encompasses a broad spectrum of methods, including some techniques often labeled as ``post-training'' in other fields~\cite{hu2022lora, luo2024moil, yu2025moe, zhang2024vision}.
 The key distinction is not the method itself, but its objective: \textit{if the goal is to create the first version of the action-capable model from a VLM, we classify it as pre-training.} This approach offers a more fundamental and logically consistent framework that aligns with the practical development lifecycle of VLAs.